FreddyMSchubert/MMUCraft/README.md

 - feather falling -> desert temple

 There are tomes (inspired by quarks mod), which can increase some enchantments even further than normal vanilla max.
 A sniffer drops a new item, a bulb of ancient magic.
-Craft it together with an enchanted book of the right type and the right mob drop to make the tome. tomes can be applied at anvils for 30 levels and no increased item xp cost.
+Craft it together with an enchanted book of the right type and the right mob drop to make the tome and 6 diamonds. tomes can be applied at anvils for 30 levels and no increased item xp cost.

-- cursebreaker -> ???
+- cursebreaker -> purification rune from archeology or fishing or chests or sometimes traded from max level librarians
-- feather falling -> ???
+- feather falling -> parrot feather
-- thorns -> ???
+- thorns -> guardian gear dropped from normal guardians
-- sharpness -> breeze rod
+- sharpness -> ancient sword from fishing
-- smite -> ???
+- smite -> wither star
-- bane of arthropods -> fermented spider eye
+- bane of arthropods -> ender mite mousse
-- Knockback -> ???
+- Knockback -> breeze rod
 - Fire Aspect -> fire charge
 - Looting -> Wither star
-- sweeping edge -> ???
+- sweeping edge -> ancient blade from archaeology
-- efficiency -> ???
+- efficiency -> silverfish shell dropped from silverfish
 - unbreaking -> totem of undying
 - fortune -> netherite ingot
-- power -> ???
+- power -> piglin head
-- punch -> ???
+- punch -> skeleton head
 - luck of the sea -> heart of the sea
-- lure -> ???
+- lure -> prismarine shard

+### Information

+Information on changes to the base game are all documented in a wiki page on the website.
+Initially almost all the paragraphs are obfuscated, you gotta get a lost page and use it which removes it and unlocks a random info paragraph.
+You can get lost pages from:
+- Loot
+- Archaeology
+- Fishing
+- Buy in shop